 The typical academic load per semester at Valor Christian College is 15-18 credit hours.
 Credit hours are assigned according to the number of 50-minute class hours per week within a semester.
-A student in good academic standing may enroll for a maximum of 18 credit hours per semester.
-After a semester in good academic standing (GPA 2.5 or above), students may request special permission from the Vice President for Academic Affairs to take 19 or more credits hours in one semester.
+A student in good academic standing may enroll for a maximum of 18.5 credit hours per semester.
+After a semester in good academic standing (GPA 2.5 or above), students may request special permission from the Provost to take 19 or more credits hours in one semester.
 Any additional credits beyond 18 hours will be assessed the hourly tuition rate.
-Written approval from the Vice President of Academic Affairs is required for more than 18 hours per semester.
+Written approval from the Provost is required for more than 18 hours per semester.